 The overarching goal of my research is to understand the emancipatory potential of communication- to identify how the discipline of communication can be answerable to the practical problems of socio-political life, particularly issues of justice and inequity.
 My research over the last 15 years has revolved around the themes of health, medicine, food, marginality, and culture.
 It has followed the trials and uncertainties that individuals and communities encounter when they enter the health, medical, and social welfare systems.
 My work typically vacillates between studying individuals and communities in the margins on the one hand, and institutions of power and privilege on the other.
 The role of structures (including access to resources and policies) provide an important backdrop to my work.
 People cope with hunger, illness and other arduous life circumstances amid structural constraints, which prevent them from living the lives they want to live and becoming “fully human”.
 Amid these powerful constraints, my work traces how power and powerlessness, resilience and defeat maneuver in the lives of people in the margins- people marginalized by illness, poverty, patriarchy, racism, and structural racism.
 I typically use field-based research methods and interpretive analytical techniques to understand and evaluate contexts, experiences, and practices.

 Community Empowerment in South India (Short Term Study Abroad Program)

 The Politics of Food, Communication, and Health

-de Souza, R. (in press, scheduled for release March 2016).
+de Souza, R. (2019).
 Feeding the Other: Whiteness, Privilege, and Neoliberal Stigma in Food Pantries, MIT Press.